BaldoHado/csc365-fitness-tracker/docs/user_stories.md

 As a busy college student, Kevin often forgets which workouts he does for each muscle group and wants a way to plan his workouts for the week so that he can make the best use of his limited time at the gym.

 As a professional football player, Leo wants to track his progress and history of the amount of weight he’s able to lift for each of the exercises he does regularly so that he knows if his time at the gym is meeting his goals.

+As a high school team coach, Mark wants to find new workouts to give to his athletes that target upper-body.
+He calls our search endpoint and finds workouts that work chest and shoulders.

+As a new athlete who simply wants to gain more stamina and endurance, James explores our API by inserting workouts into his account and calls our /tips/ endpoint with the endurance fitness goal to target his workouts for stamina.

 Exceptions: